malin-wiese/DICEUpdate_Mimi_Opt.jl/docs/src/commentary.md

 Because the DICE model conceptualises CO$_2$ emissions as a global externality which is quantified in dollars, internalising the externality through a price on CO$_2$ emissions is a natural consequence.
 Nordhaus pioneered the externality view of climate change [Yang2020](@citep) and was an early proponent of putting a price on carbon dioxide emissions, e.g. through a carbon tax [Nobel2018b](@citep).
 Thereby, the DICE model helped to popularise market-based policies for addressing climate change.

-As part of the direct influence on climate policy (2), the DICE model has been used to estimate social cost of carbon (SCC) figures to be used for assessing the climate impact of policy proposals.
+As part of the direct influence on climate policy (2 in the classification of [Aldy2020](@citet)), the DICE model has been used to estimate social cost of carbon (SCC) figures to be used for assessing the climate impact of policy proposals.
 Most prominently, it was used as one of three models for setting the SCC numbers to be used by all US government agencies [Metcalf2017](@citep).
+The DICE model was instrumental of establishing the concept of the SCC as a key concept of climate economics.
+Because of its accessible interpretation of "the damages caused by the additional emission of a ton of CO$_2$", it has also served as yardstick for carbon prices, embraced by policy makers and activists.

+Thus, there are many ways in which the modelling results of DICE have influenced climate policy.
-The DICE model has influenced policy in multiple ways, which are facilitated by its model structure.
-Conversely, there are also aspects of climate policy that the model is not able to address — and these will get less attention.
-Among the issues that are more hidden than illuminated by the DICE model are distributional aspects of any kind — be they between or within countries, in terms of emissions or consumption or damages.
+Conversely, there are aspects of climate policy that the model is not able to address — and which have consequently received less attention by the climate policy discourse that the DICE model has helped to shape.
+Among the issues that are more hidden than illuminated by the DICE model are distributional aspects of any kind — be they between or within countries, in terms of emissions, consumption or damages.
 Similarly, the choice of a discounted utilitarian welfare function whose sole input is consumption measures all policies in terms of their consumption output — at the expense of other policy goals that could plausibly form part of the social planner's welfare function.

+## Uncertainties?

+As a simple, aggregated model, DICE is full of uncertain parameters.

+The reaction of the Earth system to CO$_2$ emissions is modelled as a diffusion of carbon into the ocean and global warming resulting from the residual carbon dioxide in the atmosphere.
+Both the first aspect—the carbon cycle—and the second—climate sensitivity—are full of uncertainties.
+For an evaluation of the DICE carbon cycle and climate module, see [Dietz2021](@citet).
+For background on climate sensitivity, see [Sherwood2020](@citet).
+Related, there is uncertainty about potential catastrophic events.
+Part of this debate is framed in terms of tipping points (e.g., [Lemoine2016](@citet) or [Dietz2021a](@citet)), part of it in terms of "fat tails" [Weitzman2009](@citep).

+Climate damages in DICE are a consequence of global mean temperature increase.
+The damage function itself is highly uncertain [Piontek2021](@citep), such that different damage modelling choices lead to widely different policy recommendations [Wijst2021](@citep).

+In DICE, climate damages are subtracted from economic production in a given year.
+First, there is uncertainty about whether this assumption of economic damages occurring only in a single time period is justified, or whether damages are persist in the economy (see [Moore2015](@citet)).
+Second, there is substantial uncertainty about the amount of future economic production that is affected by climate damages [@Christensen2018].
+These uncertainties about future economic growth are even more pronounced when considering different world regions separately [Dellink2017](@citep).

+The cost of reducing CO$_2$ emissions is similarly subtracted from economic production, and these cost developments are also uncertain [Gillingham2018a](@citep).
+There is additional uncertainty about how to model the effect of undertaken emissions reduction on the cost of future emissions reduction, e.g. by directed technological change [Acemoglu2016](@citep).

+Lastly, there are substantial uncertainties about how to calibrate the objective function of the model.
+Irrespective of whether one takes a descriptive or normative approach, discounting parameters [Drupp2018](@citep) and substitutabilities [Neumayer1999](@citep) between human-made and natural capital are inherently uncertain.

 ## Expectations